TBD54566975/technical-steering-committee/charters/web5-working-group.md

 * Conformance infrastructure such as test vectors, test suites to encourage compatible implementations across programming languages.

-* Enable the development of Decentralized Applications (dApps) and Protocols using technologies such as Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs).
+* Enable the development of Decentralized Applications (dApps) and Protocols using technologies such as Decentralized Identifiers (DIDs), Verifiable Credentials (VCs), and Decentralized Web Nodes (DWNs).

 ## Deliverables